lisnjs/lisn.js/packages/lisn.js/README.md

 # Intro

-LISN.js is a flexible, full-featured and simple to use library for handling user gestures and interactions (like scrolling) as well as observing elements for changes in viewport position, size and so on.
+LISN.js is a flexible, full-featured and simple to use library for handling user gestures and interactions (like scrolling), animations as well as observing elements for changes in viewport position, size and so on.

 LISN handles all complexities (and browser quirks) so you can simply handle user gestures, interactions and layout events.
 It makes it super simple and easy to